Rent control in Ontario: History

 Under the TPA landlord applications for eviction were automatically granted without a hearing unless the tenant filed a notice of dispute within five days.
 This provision had been the subject of a complaint to the Ontario Ombudsman and was removed from the new Act.

-The Tenant Protection Act was repealed and replaced by the Residential Tenancies Act, which received royal assent on June 22, 2006 and was proclaimed into law on January 31, 2007.
+The Tenant Protection Act was repealed and replaced by the Residential Tenancies Act, which received royal assent on June 22, 2006, and was proclaimed into law on January 31, 2007.
 The new act also created the Landlord and Tenant Board as a replacement for the Ontario Rental Housing Tribunal.

 On April 20, 2017, Premier of Ontario Kathleen Wynne, along with Chris Ballard, Minister of Housing, announced the Fair Housing Plan.
-Thitherto, rent control in Ontario only applied to units that were first built or occupied before November 1, 1991.
+Until then, rent control in Ontario had only applied to units that were first built or occupied before November 1, 1991.
 If the rental unit was in an apartment building constructed (or converted from a non-residential use) after November 1, 1991, then the rent control provisions of the Residential Tenancies Act, 2006 did not apply.

-However, the Fair Housing Plan included a provision to roll back the post-1991 rent control exemption such that all private rental units, including ones built or first occupied on or after November 1, 1991 were be subject to rent control.
-This change was effective from April 20, 2017 until November 15, 2018, shortly after a change in government.
+However, the Fair Housing Plan included a provision to roll back the post-1991 rent control exemption such that all private rental units, including ones built or first occupied on or after November 1, 1991, were to be subject to rent control.
+This change was effective from April 20, 2017, until November 15, 2018, shortly after a change in government.